Jennifer Bartlett

-Jennifer Bartlett (née Losch; March 14, 1941 – July 25, 2022) was an American artist.
-She was known for paintings and prints that combine the system-based aesthetic of conceptual art with the painterly approach of Neo-Expressionism.
+Jennifer Bartlett (née Losch; March 14, 1941 – July 25, 2022) was an American artist and novelist.
+She was best known for paintings and prints that combine the system-based aesthetic of conceptual art with the painterly approach of Neo-Expressionism.
 Many of her pieces were executed on small, square, enamel-coated steel plates that are combined in grid formations to create very large works.

 Early life and education

 Bartlett was born Jennifer Losch in 1941 in Long Beach, California, one of four children.
 Her father owned a construction company, and her mother was a fashion illustrator who left the field to raise her children.
 She grew up in the suburbs of Long Beach, close enough to the ocean that she developed an affinity for water, which would reappear in her mature work.
 She attended Mills College in Oakland, California, graduating with a BA in 1963.
 During her college years, she met Elizabeth Murray, who became a lifelong friend.
 She then moved to New Haven to study at the Yale School of Art and Architecture at a time when minimalism was the dominant style.
 She studied with Josef Albers, Jack Tworkov, Jim Dine, and Richard Serra, receiving her MFA in 1965.

 Bartlett described the experience of study at Yale as her broadest influence: "I'd walked into my life".
-In a 2005 interview with the sculptor Elizabeth Murray, she gave this list of things that she said had been on her mind as a first-year art student:
+In a 2005 interview with the painter Elizabeth Murray, she gave this list of things that she said had been on her mind as a first-year art student: